Skip to main content

 What happens if you don’t pay a parking ticket?

 Most parking tickets in Ontario give you 15 days to pay your fine.
-If you fail to pay, you will receive a reminder in the mail before your information is provided to the Ministry of Transpiration.
+If you fail to pay, you will receive a reminder in the mail before your information is provided to the Ministry of Transportation.
 Some cities even offer incentives, such as reduced fees, to pay off your ticket early.

 Even though your driver’s license cannot be suspended if you fail to pay parking tickets, it can prevent you from renewing your driver’s license.
 You will be required to pay all outstanding parking fines before you can renew your driver’s licence.